githubharald/CTCWordBeamSearch/README.md

 Interested in how the algorithm works?
 A short overview is given in this [poster](doc/poster.pdf).
-More details can be found in the [report](doc/report.pdf).
+More details can be found in the [ICFHR 2018 paper](https://repositum.tuwien.ac.at/obvutwoa/content/titleinfo/2774578).
-A link to the ICFHR 2018 paper will be provided as soon as possible.

 ## Citation

-Please cite the following paper if you are using word beam search decoding in your research work.
+Please cite the following [paper](https://repositum.tuwien.ac.at/obvutwoa/content/titleinfo/2774578) if you are using word beam search decoding in your research work.
 ```text
 @inproceedings{scheidl2018wordbeamsearch,
 	title = {Word Beam Search: A Connectionist Temporal Classification Decoding Algorithm},